gavadams/tailandtrail/README.md

 1. **Access Admin Panel**
    - Navigate to `/admin`
-   - Login with the admin credentials
+   - Login with your admin email and password

 2. **Create Games**
    - Go to "Games" section